 Even though it was towards the end of Spring, there were still flowers.

 Two trails pass along Sharon Beach National Park.
-The red path also called the cliff trail, is closer to the sea.
-And the black trail, also called the limestone trail, is further away from the sea.
-The Israeli National Trail also passes here, and most of the time, it is the same as the black path.
+The red path, called the cliff trail, is closer to the sea.
+And the black trail, also called the limestone track, is further away from the sea.
+The Israeli National Trail also passes here.
+Most of the time, it is the same as the black path.

-Most of the time, the two trails are parallel to each other, but in several places, they meet.
+Most of the time, the two tracks are parallel to each other, but in several places, they meet.
 These intersections allow a circular pathway.

 We started with the black or the Israeli National Trail and then returned using the red path.

-It was quite hot that day.
+It was pretty hot that day.
 Thus, at this point, we switched to the red path and started to go back.

-On the red trail, you can see the limestone rocks and more of the sea.
+You can see the limestone rocks and more of the sea on the red track.

 The limestone cliffs are close to the sea, and as the wind from the sea hits them, it blows upwards.
 Parachuters use this wind.
 And here is one of them.

 There are several places where you can go down towards the sea.
 But as you can see, there are many rocks, and you cannot swim in this area.
-Swimming is prohibited and can be done only at the allowed beaches (either to the north or the south).
+Swimming is prohibited and can be done only at the allowed beaches (either North or the south).

 Even though there is sandy ground, I was amazed by the number of flowers.

 One of the upsides of the red route is the sea breeze.
-There is no wind at some parts of the black trail, and it becomes boiling.
+There is no wind at some parts of the black track, and it becomes boiling.
 Like inside this mini forest.

 Sharon Beach National Park is an underrated park.
 It is less visited probably for two reasons.
-First of all, it is hard to find.
-And secondly there no beaches where you can swim.
+First, it is less popular and hard to find (become easier over the years).
+And secondly, there are no beaches where you can swim.
 Nonetheless, this park offers excellent nature and stunning sea views.
-And all of this very close to the center.
+And all of this is very close to the center.